learn-co-curriculum/dsc-visualizing-intermediate-activations/README.md

 activation_model = models.Model(inputs=model.input, outputs=layer_outputs)
 ```

-If you return to our model summary, you can inspect the third dimension of each activation layer's output.
+If you return to the model summary, you can inspect the third dimension of each activation layer's output.

 ```python